gadael/gadael-documentation/README.md

 # gadael-documentation

+The documentation is available online at https://www.gadael.com/

 Markdown documentation with mutiple versions generated from git tags or branchs

-Link beetween files from differents languages will be created from the first 3 characters of the filenames.
+Link between files from differents languages using the contentId attribute.

 ## Build screenshots and indexes